 Share storage over a network

-The data written by the client goes through an encryption layer before being transferred, so the server never sees the unencrypted data.
+If you use LUKS (cryptsetup), the data written by the client goes through an encryption layer before being transferred, so the server never sees the unencrypted data.

-data -> encrypted -> nbd-client -> network -> nbd-server -> block device
+You -> encryption -> nbd-client -> network -> nbd-server -> remote block device

 Warning - some of these commands can delete data - be really careful with the device names